 When deploying Revit, you must also ensure your networking capabilities are up to speed.
 As a tool with BIM capabilities, Revit is more data-intensive than AutoCAD.

 The latest versions of AutoCAD and Revit have cloud computing capabilities, where key project files are hosted in a web database.
 This makes work more efficient, while avoiding the confusion of managing multiple file versions.
 These features also simplify remote collaboration among architects and engineers.

 Commercial Building Trends and the Role of Revit

-Technological development has given rise to building systems that were unimaginable a few decades ago, enhancing building capabilities but also adding complexity to engineering design.
-Interactions between complex building systems can only be modeled with a BIM-capable tool such as Revit, and conventional drafting tools like AutoCAD may fall short when working with high-tech buildings.
+Technological development has created building systems that were unimaginable a few decades ago.
+This improves building performance, but engineering design also becomes more complex.
+Interactions between these high-tech systems can only be modeled with a BIM capable tool like Revit, and conventional drafting tools like AutoCAD may fall short.

 The following are some technologies revolutionizing the commercial construction industry, and Revit can be a powerful tool for their successful integration in buildings.

 For more than a century, the role of buildings in the energy sector has been only of consumers.
 However, technologies like solar panels and wind turbines have allowed them to become small-scale producers.
 Renewable generation systems can be combined with energy storage technologies, which ensure power supply even when there is no generation:

 - Smart batteries, such as the Tesla Powerwall and Powerpack

 - Hydrogen electrolysis and fuel cells, which provide both electricity and heating

 - Thermal storage, which can use high or low temperatures.
 Hot water can be stored in insulated tanks to provide heating at any time, and chillers can be combined with ice tanks to store BTUs of cooling.